smu-hack-dsc/Team-01-Project/README.md

 ## What is it?

-GivingHands aims to serve as an all-in-one volunteering platform for organisations to share opportunities and users to volunteer for them!
+GivingHearts aims to serve as an all-in-one volunteering platform for organisations to share opportunities and users to volunteer for them!

 ## Key Features